Abhishek8928/devtinder-backend-app/homework.md

 - always used camelCase for you schmema field name and uppercase for your model right
 - whenever doing db operation use try and ctach block in that situation
 - never allow two user with the same email inside our database
+- never trust req.body data always validate and sanitize it before using it